I’m pretty capture happy with my Nexus 5X because a) the camera is decent and b) I live with 6 very comical cats…

-Sometimes I take videos but only want to use a specific part of it, be it to turn into an animated gif or quickly share it with folks online.
+But I often shoot a video and only want to share a specific part of it online, turn into an animated gif, or pass it to a group chat quickly.

-This is where video trimming apps come in handy.
+This is when video trimming apps come in handy.

-Whether you want to split video in to smaller sections, trim a stalled started, or cut and join the funniest bits into a montage clip, you can do so with relative ease on Ubuntu using VidCutter.
+Whether you want to split video in to smaller sections, trim a stalled start, or cut and join the funniest bits of a video into a montage clip, you can do so with relative ease on Ubuntu and Linux Mint uses a free video trimmer called VidCutter.

 VidCutter is an open-source video trimmer app for Linux, Windows and macOS.
 It’s built using Python and Qt5, and uses FFmpeg as its decoding and encoding backend.
 It lets you cut, split or trim large video files in to smaller, easier to share clips.